Spain's ruling party hit by fresh corruption investigation

 In the new case, High Court Examining Magistrate Pablo Ruz will look into allegations a former party treasurer kept a secret record of cash donations from construction magnates that were supposedly funnelled to Rajoy and other party officials.

-Rajoy has denied any wrongdoing by himself or the party, but the scandal has angered Spaniards at a time of massive unemployment, deep cuts in social welfare and a 40 billion euro ($52 billion) rescue of the country's banks.
+Rajoy has denied any wrongdoing by himself or the party, but the scandal has angered Spaniards at a time of massive unemployment, deep cuts in social welfare and a 40 billion euro (34 billion pounds) rescue of the country's banks.

 Ruz said in a ruling on Thursday he had found evidence that funds from an alleged kickback scheme that has been under investigation for four years may be linked to the alleged slush fund run out of party headquarters.